Ecosyste.ms: Awesome

 {: class="callout warning"}

-In addition to raster image formats like .png and .jpg, vector images in the .pdf format are also supported in asset catalogs.
-This can be useful for providing image that can scale up or down with losing quality, and are commonly used for icons.
-When using PDF images, they can be tinted using the SwiftUI `.foregroundStyle(color)` modifier, provided they have the "Preserve Vector Data" flag set in the asset in Xcode ([screenshot](https://assets.skip.tools/screens/SkipUI_PDF_Image.png)).
+In addition to raster image formats like .png and .jpg, vector images in the .svg and .pdf formats are also supported in asset catalogs.
+This can be useful for providing images that can scale up or down with losing quality, and are commonly used for icons.
+Supported .svg sources are discussed in the [System Symbols](#system-symbols) documentation below.
+PDF images must have the "Preserve Vector Data" flag set in the asset in Xcode ([screenshot](https://assets.skip.tools/screens/SkipUI_PDF_Image.png)) in order to support tinting with the `.foregroundStyle(color)` modifier.
 Otherwise, the colors set in the PDF itself will always be used when displaying the image.

 ```swift